 Senior Utility Tax Rebate Program

 From April 2 through May 31 eligible residents can apply for a City-utility tax refund.
-To be eligible for a refund, you must rent or own your primary residence in the City of Wentzville, be at least 65 years old or considered totally disabled by Social Security, and have a maximum 2017 gross income of $31,740 for single-person households and $36,240 for married-couple households.
+To be eligible for a refund, you must rent or own your primary residence in the City of Wentzville, be at least 65 years old or considered totally disabled by Social Security, and have a maximum 2017 gross income of $41,750 for single-person households and $47,700 for married-couple households.
+(Please note: these are increased income levels from previously published information).
 The refund program is based on your total gross income for filing year 2017, social security income is included.
 These income requirements are set by the Department of Housing and Urban Development (HUD) and can flucuate greatly from year to year.
 Refunds are only available for the months when you lived in Wentzville and were at least 65 years old or considered totally disabled.

 The refund amount is a portion of the “City Tax” or “Franchise Tax” listed on the your electric, gas and phone bills for 2017.
 If you haven’t saved your gas or electric stubs, you can contact your local utilities to request a report (please note: CenturyLink does not provide this report).